linuxsoftware/ls.joyous/docs/topics/settings.rst

 Default: ``False``

-If this is set to ``True`` then the Joyous page models will not allow their base_form_class to be replaced (unless the replacement is a subclass of the current form class).
+If this is set to ``True`` then the Joyous page models will not allow their base_form_class to be replaced.
 Instead they will assimilate the newly assigned form class.

 Added in :doc:`version 1.3.1 </releases/1.3.1>`.